johnbintz/jasmine-headless-webkit/index.md

 gem, your application and spec files, and any helpers you may need.
 The runner then creates a WebKit widget that loads the HTML file, runs the tests, and grabs the results of the test to show back to you.
 Awesome!

-`jasmine-headless-webkit` uses the same `jasmine.yml` file that the Jasmine gem file uses to define where particular files for the testing process are located:
+`jasmine-headless-webkit` uses the same `jasmine.yml` file that the Jasmine gem uses to define where particular files for the testing process are located:

 {% highlight yaml %}